sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

     saved, one-time payment form is shown on its own.
   - One-time payment needs card details, card holder's name etc. and optional permission to save card details for future bookings.
-- In `request-payment` transition, a new parameter needs to be passed if card details are saved at the same time: `setupPaymentMethodForSaving`
+- When requesting payment, a parameter needs to be passed if card details are saved at the same time: `setupPaymentMethodForSaving`.
+In the default template, this is handled in the first step of the _processCheckoutWithPayment_ function.
 - `stripe.confirmCardPayment` call, `confirm-payment` transition and the call to send initial message are handled as before
 - Save the payment method if user has given permission to do that: